 Walking will continue to be encouraged.
-You will continue to be given heparin injections and wear the TED stockings all the time.
+You will continue to wear the TED stockings all the time.
 The FlowTron device will be used when you are not moving around.

 All your medications should now be taken orally, perhaps crushed or in liquid form.
 You should be managing bariatric free fluids by this stage, and you can proceed to a bariatric pureed diet as you are able.
 (Advice on bariatric pureed diet is provided in the nutrition information section.)